firstpersontravel/charter-docs/docs/concepts/global.md

 * An immersive theater type experience will have one role for each actor participant, and one or many roles for the audience.
 * A digital remote game might have one role for the player, and a role for each automated simulated character.

+### Interfaces

+If you want a role to be able to interact with your experience using a webpage, you need to add an [Interface](/docs/reference/resources#interface).
+An Interface creates the frame for viewing a web UI for your participants, and all aspects of this interface that will stay consistent over the entire experience, including color and styling.

+Over the course of your experience, you'll navigate participants between their various pages, each with different content.
+All of the pages that a participant can possibly see will be created within the interface associated with that participant's role.

+The simple default interface just shows a role's current page.
+If you want, you can make a more complex interface by adding tabs, and then your participant will be able to switch between the tabs at-will.
+For instance, you might have one tab that is the current page, one for browsing messages, and another that's simple help text.

+You can also set an interface as an "Entryway" if you like.
+If checked, Charter will make a web form available where new participants can join your experience.

+An interface can be shared across multiple roles.
+For instance, if you have four subgroups of participants that are in different places in the story, you can let them share the same Interface.
+Then each subgroup or role will be viewing a different slide in the deck, but they will share the deck, so you won't need to duplicate your work.

 ### Phone lines

 Once you've created a role, if you want users with that role to text message or have phone calls with another participant, you'll need to add a [Phone line](/docs/reference/resources#phone-line).
 Roles can have multiple phone lines with different other roles: in this case a different phone number will be assigned to each counterpart.